-ADIRONDACK IRON AND STEEL COMPANY THE "NEW FURNACE" AT TAHAWUS equally be applied to certain isolated, more or less self-contained, communities built around iron production in the Pennsylvania, New York and elsewhere.
+The word "plantation" connotes to most people a large antebellum agricultural operation located in the southeastern United States where cotton or sugar cane might have been the principal product.
+However, the term can equally be applied to certain isolated, more or less self-contained, communities built around iron production in the Pennsylvania, New York and elsewhere.
 One such example is the community of Tahawus and the operations of the Adirondack Iron and Steel Company from about 1830 until 1857.
 The requirements of blast furnace technology of the era dictated that ore, water power and vast amounts of fuel be located in close proximity.
 This generally dictated that the facilities be located in rural, if not remote, areas.
 The Adirondack Iron and Steel Company works were located on 106,000 acres of forested land, forty-five miles west of Lake Champlain near the source of the Hudson River but over 100 miles north of the limit of navigability.
-The Town of Tahawus was built entirely by the Company.
+The Town of Adirondac (sic) was built entirely by the Company.
 It consisted of a church and school, twenty-five houses, a massive boarding house, ice house, carpenter shop, blacksmith shop, saw mill, grist mill and power house (Seely, 1978, 1981).
 Two farms provided some of the staples needed by the residents such as hay, barley, potatoes, sheep and cattle but due to the climate, flour, salt pork and everything else to supply the community had to be imported from Albany.
+The ore deposits were at the surface, actually outcropping in the Hudson River and surrounding the community.
 The ore was mined by open-pit methods.
 The blast furnace(s) were supported by charcoal kilns, a puddling furnace, magnetic and wet ore separators, and a not-very-successful cast-crucible steel plant (Seely, 1981).